dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 ```

 ## Actor Implementation
-An actor implementation defines a class by extending the base type `AbstractActor` and implements the actor interface.
-The following code describes what an actor implmentation consists of by implementing the methods defined in the `ParkingSensorInterface`.
-It also defines a few extra helper methods:
+An actor implementation defines a class by extending the base type `AbstractActor` and implementing the actor interface (`ParkingSensorInterface` in this case).

+The following code describes an actor implementation along with a few helper methods.

 ```javascript
 import { AbstractActor } from "dapr-client";